Fi Morris: Domestic career

 Morris was also in the Southern Vipers squad in the Women's Cricket Super League in 2016, 2018 and 2019.
 She played 3 matches in 2016, picking up 3 wickets.
 Returning to the squad for 2018, she achieved her best Twenty20 bowling, taking 4/22 against Surrey Stars.
 In 2019, she helped her side reach the Final, taking 5 wickets at an average of 28.60.

 In 2020, Morris moved to Western Storm for the 2020 Rachael Heyhoe Flint Trophy.
 She played all 6 matches, scoring 115 runs at an average of 19.16, as well as taking 11 wickets, the joint-leading wicket-taker for the side.
 She took her maiden List A five-wicket haul, 5/27, against Sunrisers.
 In December 2020, it was announced that Morris was one of the 41 female cricketers that had signed a full-time domestic contract.
 In the 2021 Rachael Heyhoe Flint Trophy, Morris scored 169 runs and took 5 wickets, as well as taking 7 wickets in the 2021 Charlotte Edwards Cup.
 In The Hundred, she played for Southern Brave, taking 4 wickets as well as top-scoring for her side in the final, with 23.
 She played seven matches for Western Storm in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, scoring 75 runs and taking two wickets.
 She moved to Welsh Fire in The Hundred, playing two matches for her new side.
 At the end of the 2022 season, it was announced that Morris had joined North West Thunder.
+In 2023, she played 19 matches for the side, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and was the side's leading run-scorer in the Charlotte Edwards Cup, with 209 runs.
+For Manchester Originals in The Hundred, she scored her maiden Twenty20 half-century.
+Earlier in the tournament, she took the first five-wicket haul in the Women's Hundred, and the best figures in The Hundred overall, with 5/7 against Birmingham Phoenix.
+In 2024, she played 22 matches for North West Thunder, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring two half-centuries with a best bowling of 6/35.